MADICES/data-driven-dictionaries/README.md

 The scientific questions we can, hopefully, answer are:
 - can we create good vocabularies/dictionaries in this way
 - can we propose this as "minimal reporting standards"
+- how well does this work across domains? is this a good way to come up with minimal reporting standards for many different domains?